 - if the Chairperson decides, an independent party may be appointed to review the complaint / appeal and how it has been handled.
 The independent party will report back to the Chairperson.

-The ICCL reserves the right to cease to communicate with Complainants (on matters relevant to a complaint) after the complaint/appeals process has been exhausted.
-When the ICCL exercise this right the Complainant will be advised as to the reason for the decision.
+The ICCL reserves the right to cease to communicate with a Complainant (on matters relevant to a complaint) after the complaint/appeals process has been exhausted.
+When the ICCL exercises this right the Complainant will be advised of the decision.

-Can this Complaints & Appeals Policy be changed?
+Can this Complaints & Appeals Procedure be changed?

 Yes.
-This policy may be revised from time to time but any revised policy will be in full conformity with the Investor Compensation Act, 1998 and relevant details will be published on the ICCL website.
+This procedure may be revised from time to time but any revised procedure will be in full conformity with the Investor Compensation Act, 1998 and relevant details will be published on the ICCL website.